biotspectra/Api-Documentataion/README.md

 }
 ```

+**Note** you need to pass both `token` & `authentication key` inside your header while calling any of the below api

 ## 1A) User Synchronization Post Api
 ### Instructions:
 * Users can send Maximum 10 records within a single API hit.
+* If more than 10 records are initiated at single hit it will throw error .i.e More than 10 records at once is initiated

 * List of field's which needs to be pass in the payload while calling Api
-* If more than 10 records are initiated at single hit it will throw error .i.e More than 10 records at once was initiated

 | Field | Datatype | Requirements | Description |
 | :--- | :--- | :--- | :--- |